-Applications are invited for two one-year Research Associate posts within the Centre for the Social History of Health and Healthcare (CSHHH) Glasgow at the University of Strathclyde (www.strath.ac.uk/cshhh.)
+Applications are invited for a three year Lectureship within the Centre for the Social History of Health and Healthcare (CSHHH) Glasgow at the University of Strathclyde (www.strath.ac.uk/cshhh).
 The CSHHH Glasgow was established in 2005 as a research collaboration in the Medical Humanities.
-It is now an internationally-recognised research environment and postgraduate community founded on funding from the Wellcome Trust and from the UK's research councils.
-The successful applicants will be embedded in this community and will also be able to draw upon the wider collaborative environment in the School of Humanities and the Faculty of Humanities and Social Sciences.
+It is now an internationally-recognised research environment and postgraduate community, founded on funding from the Wellcome Trust and from the UK's research councils.
+The successful applicant will be embedded in this community and will also be able to draw upon the wider collaborative environment in the School of Humanities, Faculty of Humanities and Social Sciences and the wider University.